Michigan vs. Michigan State NCAA Football Odds, Plays and Insights | October 30, 2021

 Michigan State Stats and Trends

-- Michigan State has played seven games, with five wins against the spread.
+- In Michigan State's seven games this year, it has five wins against the spread.

-- The Spartans covered the spread in their only game when underdogs by 4 points or more.
+- This season, the Spartans won ATS in their only game as an underdog of 4 points or more.

-- Michigan State's games this year have hit the over on three of seven set point totals (42.9%).
+- Michigan State's games this season have hit the over on three of seven set point totals (42.9%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.